Soro82/book-horse-riding-lesson/README.md

 ### Color Scheme
 * I wanted a color palette that was warm and welcoming but also energetic.
-* I did a google search for the top 50 website color schemes but I couldn't find any that I like for this website.
+* I did a Google search for the top 50 website color schemes but I couldn't find any that I like for this website.
 * I tried a few combinations myself before settling on this one:

 ![Color Palette](documentation/images/PP4_color_palette.png)

 ### Horse Images
-All the images of the horses were downloaded from https://www.pexels.com The images were resized and converted to .webp using https://www.resizepixel.com
+* All the images of the horses were downloaded from https://www.pexels.com
+* The images were resized and converted to .webp using https://www.resizepixel.com

 ### Typography
-I picked the Roboto font family for my website because it's easy to read and has a warm and welcoming look.
+* I picked the Roboto font family for my website because it's easy to read and has a warm and welcoming look.
+* I import it from [Google Fonts](https://fonts.google.com/)

 ### Wireframes
 <details>